JaredStemper/Scylla/README.md

   * dnsrecon, anon ftp, snmp, IPMI ciphers, smb, enum4linux, coercAuth, bluekeep, eternalblue, ldap signing check, timeroasting

 ### Misc:
-* Note: This step requires the Nessus license key as well as the masscan/portsort/dcIP.txt from the InitScan.
+* Note: This step requires the Nessus license key as well as the masscan/portsort/dcIP.txt from the `InitScan`.
 * Manual:
   * prepare command to validate credentials
 * Automatic:
   * prepares msf, start gowitness, start nessus

 ### Authenticated:
-* Note: This section __REQUIRES__ valid domain credentials.
-Use the ValidateCreds window in `Misc` to verify that the credentials are correct- otherwise you may potentially lock out the account.
+* Note: Beyond the standard masscan/portsort/dcIP.txt, this section __REQUIRES__ valid domain credentials.
+Use the `ValidateCreds` window in `Misc` to verify that the credentials are correct- otherwise you may potentially lock out the account.
 * Manual:
   * samTheAdmin exploit
   * auth'd ASREProast